ctlcltd/e2-sat-editor/ROADMAP.md

 It is not possible to create or register a **MIME type** for the **Enigma2** directory file format.

-Several environments have limitations in opening and/or saving multiple files and directories: 1) Flatpak sandbox, 2) WASM.
+Several environments have limitations in opening and/or saving multiple files and directories: 1) Flatpak sandbox, 2) WebAssembly.

 ### 1) Flatpak sandbox (save multiple files)